apache/spark/docs/structured-streaming-kafka-integration.md

   <td>json string
   """ {"topicA":{"0": 1000, "1": 1000}, "topicB": {"0": 2000, "1": 2000}} """
   </td>
-  <td>none (the value of <code>startingOffsets</code> will apply)</td>
+  <td>none (next preference is <code>startingOffsets</code>)</td>
   <td>streaming and batch</td>
   <td>The start point of timestamp when a query is started, a json string specifying a starting timestamp for
   each TopicPartition.
 Please refer the details on timestamp offset options below.
-If the matched offset doesn't exist, the query will fail immediately to prevent unintended read from such partition.
+If Kafka doesn't return the matched offset, the query will fail immediately to prevent unintended read from such partition.
 (This is a kind of limitation as of now, and will be addressed in near future.)<p/>
   <p/>
   Note1: <code>startingOffsetsByTimestamp</code> takes precedence over <code>startingOffsets</code>.<p/>